Eand00/TJK/Master_Trainer_DB/UserManual.md

 ## Creation of the tables

-These are the 5 tables created in the database:
+These are the 5 tables created in the database (more details in the next section):

 - `pokemoncards`: the table containing all the Pokemon cards records.
 - `userslogin`: the table containing all the users records.